opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 .. note:: It is preferable to define the minimum rate (2002 pps) to have a better capture

-In another bash window, you should connect to the TRex console doing :
+In another bash window, you should connect to the TRex console doing:

 .. code-block:: bash